 Did you know cats can be susceptible to seasonal allergies just like humans?
 Airborne environmental allergens like pollen, mold and dust mites can affect our feline friends too, commonly called “atopy.”
 However, cats generally have a different allergic reaction than humans, primarily occurring through skin reactions.

 - Intense and chronic itchy skin

 - Swollen inflamed or recurrent ear infections

-- Excessive scratching, biting or chewing of skin
+- Excessive scratching, biting, or chewing of the skin

 - Asthma-like wheezing and respiratory problems

-Respiratory reactions are less common but can occur, including runny nose, water eyes and coughing and sneezing.
+Respiratory reactions are less common but can occur, including runny nose, watery eyes, and coughing and sneezing.
 Symptoms vary dramatically from individual to individual.
 If you see your cat scratching, identify any red scabs or bumps, or if your cat seems uncomfortable, please make an appointment with your veterinarian.